atanas011/TAU16_mobile_automation_with_appium/README.md

 - Clone repo to local dir
 - Open the project in IDE
+- Connect the device via USB
-- Run the test class on configured emulator
+- Run the test class